-As we approach Easter, let us make time to think how we can show our extravagant love for Jesus, as individuals, as a church - or even as a Circuit, by setting aside some time to pray and meditate, inviting God to lead us in our discipleship as we face the challenges of life in an increasingly secular, materialist society and then doing our uttermost to answer his call.
+As we approach Easter, let us make time to think how we can show our extravagant love for Jesus, as individuals, as a church - or even as a circuit, by setting aside some time to pray and meditate, inviting God to lead us in our discipleship as we face the challenges of post-pandemic life and then doing our uttermost to answer his call.
 Amen.

 "See from his head, his hands, his feet, / Sorrow and love flow mingled down; / Did e'er such love and sorrow meet, / Or thorns compose so rich a crown?'
-In 1707 the father of English hymnody, Isaac Watts, gave us what is probably the finest of all hymns, though he originally intended it to be a communion hymn-number 287, 'When I survey the wondrous cross'.
+The father of English hymnody, Isaac Watts, gave us what is probably the finest of all hymns - number 287, 'When I survey the wondrous cross'.